 Is tea good for cats?

 There are plenty of herbal teas that don’t contain any caffeine, which can be soothing for your pet if you don’t add any sugar or cream.
-Chamomile, valerian root, peppermint, and fruit teas like apple and blueberry are possible substitutions to regular tea.
+Valerian root and fruit teas like apple and blueberry are possible substitutions to regular tea.
+Ensure the fruit teas are made from fruit parts that are cat-safe.
+For example, apple flesh is safe for cats but the seeds, stem, and skin of the fruit aren’t considered safe.
+If you’re not sure about how the tea is made, it’s best to not let your cat have a sip of it.
 These teas can supply your cat with helpful antioxidants and can help them relax and reduce anxiety.
+Please note that Valerian root won’t relax your cat as it works in a similar fashion to catnip.

 How can I feed my cat tea?